✨ Professional Resume Review | Get Yours Today | Certified Experts

 Choosing the Wrong Role

-Are you applying for roles that you may not have strengths in?
+Are you applying for roles in which you may not have strengths?
 Let’s examine how such wrong roles may occur.

 Misalignment with Job Requirements

-Unsurprisingly, this is a regular occurrence in the work market.
-Job seekers often move in a different direction by throwing their hats in the ring for jobs they are not adequately qualified for.
+Unsurprisingly, this is a regular occurrence in the job market.
+Job seekers often move in a different direction by throwing their hats in the ring for jobs for which they are not adequately qualified.
 This is not a good move because it reduces your chances of getting an interview.

 The Importance of Job Matching

-Job matching is a reliable non-traditional system that helps recruiters to identify the best candidate to invite for a job interview, reducing the infiltration of candidates who added keywords that positioned them as a good fit.
+Job matching is a reliable, nontraditional system that helps recruiters identify the best candidate to invite for a job interview.
+It reduces the infiltration of candidates who added keywords that positioned them as a good fit.

-Also, if the goal is to move an employee from one role to another, job matching can help to identify the role that suits them best.
+Also, if the goal is to move an employee from one role to another, job matching can help identify the role that best suits them.

 Further Reading